 2007: 153 years to the day after the congregation now known as Temple Israel received its charter from the State of Tennessee, a historical marker was erected by the Shelby County Historical Commission, the Jewish American Society for Historic Preservation, and Temple Israel, on the corner where the synagogue had once stood describing the building as the "First Permanent Jewish House of Worship in Tennessee".

-2007: After almost thirty two years, Jacob “Jack” Austin completes his service as a Senator from British Columbia.
+2007: After almost thirty two years, Jacob “Jack” Austin completed his service as a Senator from British Columbia.

 2008: The Washington Post featured a review of Richard M. Cohen's Strong at the Broken Places.

 2008: The Sunday New York Times features a review of Dreams and Shadows: The Future of the Middle East by Robin Wright and The Bush Tragedy by Jacob Wiesberg.

 2008: In New York City, the 92nd Street Y presents what might be called“Jewish night the press” in a program styled “In the News With Jeff Greenfield—On the Election with Jonathan Alter, Joe Klein and Rich Lowry.”